cncf/tag-security/community/assessments/projects/flux/self-assessment.md

 ### Code Review

 - Every PR must be reviewed and approved by at least one project maintainer.
-- Critical or architectural changes typically require review and approval by multiple maintainers and/or code owners.
+- RFCs with architectural changes require review and approval by at least two core maintainers.
-- The GitHub CODE-MAINTAINERS file from the Flux community repository is used to assign reviewers.
+- The CORE-MAINTAINERS file from the Flux community repository is used to assign reviewers.

 ### Automated Testing